When China seeks investments, diplomatic rows are no barrier

-Santander, Spain’s largest bank, announced on Dec.
-10 that it was buying an 8 percent stake in Chinese state-controlled Bank of Shanghai .
+Santander (SAN.MC), Spain’s largest bank, announced on December 10 that it was buying an 8 percent stake in Chinese state-controlled Bank of Shanghai IP-SHB.SS.

 Both Spain and Norway have drawn Beijing’s ire for actions unrelated to trade and investment.